h-yung/pangram/README.md

 e.g., Very rough logic: In English, the same letter is unlikely to be repeated consecutively three times.
 So we get the function <code>narrowDown(string)</code> that returns a Boolean.
 Both to reduce calls to API and to enable human /manual assessment: In theory, a recognizable word can be spotted within the first seven letters.

 Artificial restriction: Pangrams that exceed a seven-letter count are currently out of scope of this program, a major flaw.

-TRY: Earlier insertion of filtering logic in the recursive function.

 ### Performance
 Throwing the resulting seven-lettered strings - ideally pared down with fragmentary guesses - at a dictionary is very unkind and poor use of an API, so that part is actually detached from the current filtering and string generation logic and requires a manual call from console.
 Also see previous point for caveat.